EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 	- Added missing ALDEN waypoint for some STARs from AROSA
 	- Adjusted traffic frequencies
 	- Changed name of RJAA airport for voice purposes
+*	2.0.1 - 2020/11/02
+	- Fix aircraft failing to intercept the localizer for LDA approaches by changing name of runway